shapeblue/hackerbook/cloudstack/hack/api.md

 serialized attribute/key name and their description.
 This metadata is used by CloudStack build system to generate `apidocs` (see in tools/apidocs).
 The class may sometimes have a `@EntityReference` annotation to mark the type of resource the response class represents.
+Use this annotation when you've a VO class in future exercise, that implements the resource interface.

 An API response class may typically be reused by a resource's list/create/update APIs and generally contains setters (and sometimes getters).
 For example: